This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Covering or Exposing Compost in the compost bin

-You must have seen many gardeners who make compost bins with materials that allow constant air to reach the pile, like mesh, wood, etc. In composting, every method is acceptable, but different methods have different composting durations and results.
+You must have seen many gardeners who make compost bins with materials that allow constant air to reach the pile, like mesh, wood, etc. Every method is acceptable in composting, but different methods have different composting durations and results.

 Here are some effects of composting in open compost bins: